Events

 Rijaal on Tuesdays

-The Rijaal returns!
-Translated from the Arabic word for “Men” and led by Imam Abdul Malik Merchant, the latest iteration of this series draws from the wisdom of Imam al-Ghazali’s “Adab Al-Suhba” (The Duties of Brotherhood), a chapter Ihya Uloom Al-Deen.
+Translated from the Arabic word for “Men” and led by Imam Abdul Malik Merchant, the latest iteration of this series draws from Recep Şentürk's book "Futuwwah: Noble Character".

-This event takes place every Tuesday after Isha (8:15) in the Main Musullah and consists of a short talk by Imam Merchant frollwed by questions and comments from attendees.
+This event takes place every Tuesday in upstairs Musullah after Isha (9:30) and consists of a short talk by Imam Merchant followed by questions, comments, and discussions from attendees.
 Open to youth and young professionals looking to learn what it takes to be a better man according to our scholars in the Islamic tradition.
 Men 18+ Only.

 This event is free but donations are strongly encouraged to fund future events!